jettro/semi-website/_guides/weaviate/current/adding_and_modifying_data.md

 ## Add a concept data object

-A concept data object can be added to a Weaviate via the following endpoint;
+A concept data object can be added to a Weaviate via the following endpoint:

 ```bash
 $ curl http://localhost/v1/{semanticKind} -X POST -H '{contentType}' -d '{data}'